 CEO

-The candidates by best fit with present and future needs as portrayed in the first concise and resulting archives depicting and advancing the CEO role (Commission, 2003).
+The candidates by best fit with present and future needs as portrayed in the first concise and resulting archives depicting and advancing the CEO role (Commonwealth of Virginia, 2003).

-Cfo
+CFO

-The KEY to accomplishment in any contracting procedure is finding the hopeful with the right qualities, abilities, and experience for your association's needs, culture, and initiative.
+The key to accomplishment in any contracting procedure is finding the hopeful with the right qualities, abilities, and experience for your association's needs, culture, and initiative.

 CIO: -

 CIOs are more inside centered while CTOs more center on dealing with items for external customers," Berray says.
-"All things considered, there are subtleties.
+"All things considered, there are subtleties. this doesn’t make any sense.
+Why is Berray says in quotes and where is the rest of the citation?

 Director of Human Resources: -